NRPyCritCol & SFcollapse1D: an open-source, user-friendly toolkit to study critical phenomena: Results

 The search for $\eta_{*}$ starts by obtaining two values $\eta_{\rm weak}$ and $\eta_{\rm strong}$, which correspond to subcritical and supercritical runs, respectively.
 It is clear that $\eta_{\rm weak}$ and $\eta_{\rm strong}$ bracket $\eta_{*}$.
 One can then systematically refine the interval containing $\eta_{*}$ by using e.g.\ bisection.
 We define the fine-tuning parameter \eq{ \delta\eta \equiv \frac{\eta_{\rm strong}-\eta_{\rm weak}}{\eta_{\rm weak}}, } which allows us to measure how close the amplitude $\eta$ is to the critical value $\eta_{*}$.
 The better the fine-tuning, the longer the scalar field follows the critical solution before eventually dispersing or collapsing.
 All results below have a fine-tuning of $\delta\eta\sim10^{-10}$ or better.

 While the scalar field follows the critical solution, its profile repeats itself on ever smaller spatiotemporal scales, a phenomenon which is known as \emph{echoing}.
-This echoing manifests itself in other quantities as well, for example the central value of the lapse function, \eq{ \alpha_{\rm central} \equiv \alpha\bigr|_{r=0}. } In Figs.~\ref{fig:critical_lapse_ADM} and~\ref{fig:critical_alpha_BSSN} we show $\alpha_{\rm central}$ as a function of time for runs performed using the ADM and BSSN formalisms, respectively, after a high level of fine-tuning was obtained.
-Note that the difference in the overall behavior of $\alpha_{\rm central}$ between the two figures is due to the different gauge choices we made when evolving the EKG equations using the different formalisms, as described in Sec.~\ref{sec:basic_equations}.
+This echoing manifests itself in other quantities as well, for example the central value of the lapse function, \eq{ \alpha_{\rm central} \equiv \alpha\bigr|_{r=0}. } In Figs.~\ref{fig:critical_lapse_ADM} and~\ref{fig:critical_alpha_BSSN} we show $\alpha_{\rm central}$ as a function of time for runs performed using the ADM and BSSN formalisms, respectively, after a high level of fine-tuning was obtained.\footnote{Instructions for reproducing Figs.~\ref{fig:critical_lapse_ADM} and \ref{fig:central_scalarfield} can be found in~\cite{sfcol_github} as well as in Sec.~5.3.2 of the supplementary material, while instructions for reproducing Fig.~\ref{fig:critical_alpha_BSSN} and the corresponding BSSN version of Fig.~\ref{fig:central_scalarfield} can be found in~\cite{ScalarFieldCollapseNRPytutorialnotebooknbviewerlink,nrpycol_original_source_code}.} Note that the difference in the overall behavior of $\alpha_{\rm central}$ between the two figures is due to the different gauge choices we made when evolving the EKG equations using the different formalisms, as described in Sec.~\ref{sec:basic_equations}.